The following information is provided for reference purposes only and should be used at your own risk!

 Insert O-ring in regulator groove on one end and stretch other end over regulator and drop into groove (fingers).

-Lightly lubricate O-ring to ease vanos installation (assembly oil).
+Lightly lubricate O-ring to ease Vanos installation (assembly oil).

-Note: Oil regulator small O-ring is similar in size to vanos solenoid oil pressure restrictor small O-ring.
+Note: Oil regulator small O-ring is similar in size to Vanos solenoid oil pressure restrictor small O-ring.
 Oil regulator O-ring is slightly thicker in cross section than oil pressure restrictor small O-ring.

 Install new large O-ring on regulator.